Personal Finance·10 min read

 When should you choose the debt snowball method?

-Choose the debt snowball method when behavior is the bigger problem than optimization.
+Choose the debt snowball method when behavior matters more than optimization.

-The debt snowball is usually a better fit if:
+Debt snowball is usually the better fit if:

-• you have several small balances you can clear in the next few months
+• you have a few small balances you could clear in the next 30 to 90 days

-• you have started debt payoff plans before and stopped
+• you have started payoff plans before and stopped

-• you feel discouraged because the debt total looks too big
+• you feel discouraged because the full debt total looks too big

 When should you choose the debt avalanche method?